-Wash or brush all dirt or rust accumulation from the skis and springs.
+Wash or brush all dirt or rust accumlation from the skis and springs.
 Grease the ski legs at the grease fittings.
 Check the condition of the skis, ski runners and leaf springs.
-Replace if worn or weak.
+Replace if weak or worn more than half.